 However, within TV content, approaches to exploitation and the order of the windows can vary.
 The first window can be pay-TV, SVOD, or FTA depending on the specific content in question.
 This first window tends to be on an exclusive basis, within a territory, across all media.
 Subsequent windows may also be exclusive, but this will often be limited to a particular media, e.g. a FTA service may have exclusivity against other FTA services, but not against SVOD.
 In home entertainment, TVOD content licensing tends to be done on a non-exclusive basis within each territory.
-DVD and Blu-ray distribution tends to be on an exclusive basis between retailers.
-Certain territorial limitations exist from a retail perspective due to the varying classification systems in individual markets assessing the suitability of under-age viewing for each market.19 This remains a notable cultural difference between Member States, and, like other matters that are closely intertwined with local tastes and preferences, it is not harmonised at European level.
+DVD and Blu-ray distribution tends to be on an exclusive basis with a specified distributor in a given territory, but on a non-exclusive basis between retailers.
+Certain territorial limitations exist from a retail perspective due to the varying classification systems in individual markets assessing the suitability of under-age viewing for each market.
+This remains a notable cultural difference between Member States, and, like other matters that are closely intertwined with local tastes and preferences, it is not harmonised at European level.